What is a Tornado?

 - Take shelter immediately

-Meteorologists can predict tornadoes by looking for conditions that are favorable for tornado development.
-They mainly do this by computer forecast models.
+However, meteorologists can predict tornadoes by looking for conditions that are favorable for tornado development.
+They mail do this by using the output from very powerful computer forecast models.

 Massive computer programs called numerical weather prediction models help meteorologists decide if conditions will be right for the development of a tornado.
 They work by calculating what the atmosphere will do at certain points over a large area, from the Earth’s surface to the top of the atmosphere.